 In most states, workers’ compensation is provided by insurance carriers or through an agency that has workers’ compensation insurance providers on its roster.
 Small business owners must purchase coverage from an insurer licensed to write in their state.

-Some states also offer a state fund or a government-run insurance carrier that competes with the private market.
+Some states, such as Arizona, also offer a state fund or a government-run insurance carrier that competes with the private market.
 Hard-to-insure businesses might need to turn to the state's assigned risk pool.
 Either state-run or managed by a third party, the assigned risk pool places these businesses with an insurer to secure coverage.